 Install disconnect switches complete with fuses if applicable.

-Provide spare fuses after the completion of the fuse study and tests as defined in the Contract Documents.
-[Consultant to ensure the fuse study, testing procedures and coordination study referred to above are part of the Contract Documents.
-Consultant to insert citation for where these documents are located in the Contract]
+Provide 3 spare fuses for each kind used.

 Commissioning

 For all commissioning activities on systems where components of this Section are integral to functionality, refer to Section 01810 – Equipment Testing and Facility Commissioning.
-All inspection and testing activities shall be completed in accordance with the commissioning plan that shall be provided to the Consultant prior to the start of commissioning activities.
+All inspection and testing activities shall be completed in accordance with the commissioning plan that shall be provided to the Consultant and get approved prior to the start of commissioning activities.

 END OF SECTION